Quintessence Help Centre

 FilePath

-The FilePath() function returns the file path portion of a full directory path, without the file name.
-Related functions: FileList, FileName Syntax FilePath (FilePathName) FilePathName
+The FilePath() function returns the directory path portion of a full file path, excluding the file name.
+Related functions: FileList, FileName Syntax: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -